facebookresearch/soundspaces-challenge/README.md

 In AudioGoal navigation (AudioNav), an agent is spawned at a random starting position and orientation in an unseen environment.
 A sound-emitting object is also randomly spawned at a location in the same environment.
 The agent receives a one-second audio input in the form of a waveform at each time step and needs to navigate to the target location.
 No ground-truth map is available and the agent must only use its sensory input (audio and RGB-D) to navigate.

 ### Dataset
 The challenge will be conducted on the <a href="https://github.com/facebookresearch/sound-spaces/blob/master/soundspaces/README.md">SoundSpaces Dataset</a>, which is based on <a href="https://aihabitat.org/">AI Habitat</a>, <a href="https://niessner.github.io/Matterport//">Matterport3D</a>, and <a href="https://github.com/facebookresearch/Replica-Dataset">Replica</a>.
 For this challenge, we use the Matterport3D dataset due to its diversity and scale of environments.
 This challenge focuses on evaluating agents' ability to generalize to unheard sounds and unseen environments.
 The training and validation splits are the same as used in <i>Unheard Sound</i> experiments reported in the <a href="http://vision.cs.utexas.edu/projects/audio_visual_navigation/">SoundSpaces paper</a>.
-They can be downloaded from the <a href="https://github.com/facebookresearch/sound-spaces/tree/master/soundspaces">SoundSpaces repo</a>.
+They can be downloaded from the <a href="https://github.com/facebookresearch/sound-spaces/tree/master/soundspaces">SoundSpaces dataset page</a> (including minival).
 For the challenge test split, we will use new sounds that are not currently publicly available on the website.

 ### Evaluation
 After calling the STOP action, the agent is evaluated using the 'Success weighted by Path Length' (SPL) metric [2].